mahavedalla/mahavedalla/docs/questions/bhavana/jhana/Is one still perceptive while in jhāna 1d8e99d0911281efb6f2c992d75f555b.md

-# Is one still perceptive while in jhāna?
+Question: Is one still perceptive while in jhāna?
 Answer in Brief: -
  Category: Jhāna
 Sutta References: DN 16; AN 3.63